 - Tips for having a productive day.
 See the post here.

 - Time management books to read.
 See the post here.

-- And various time management strategies to try out.
+- Various time management strategies to try out.
 See the post here.

-- You can sign up for my goal setting course, here.
+- And you can sign up for my goal success course, here.